Yaxh8074/PlaceTrace/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments

 - Mapillary for their excellent street view API
 - Leaflet for the mapping functionality
 - The React community for amazing tools and support

----

-Made with ❤️ by [Your Name]